Sliick / Articles / Product

 1. What is Sliick Docs?

-2. Quick start: generate a PDF from a record
+2. Quick start: generate a document from a record

 3. Install, permission sets, and the org-wide theme